Master of Studies in Law Frequently Asked Questions

 You will take a half dozen or more other courses.
 Altogether, you will need 30 credits to complete the MSL degree, all of which must be taken in the School of Law.
 Most courses are three credits, but some are two and some are four.

-You will take at least 12 credits in your area of concentration.
-The remaining eight credits may be taken in any elective approved by your concentration advisor.
+You will take at least 12 credits in your area of specialization.
+The remaining eight credits may be taken in any elective approved by your specialization advisor.

 Will courses from other schools and/or previous degrees be considered for credit toward the 30 credits required for the MSL Program?

 Yes.
-There is a faculty advisor for each MSL concentration.
+There is a faculty advisor for each MSL specialization.
 Your advisor will work with you to create an individualized curriculum tailored to your needs and interests.

-There are almost 20 different Areas of Concentration from which to choose.
+There are a large number of Areas of Specialization from which to choose.
 They are listed below.
-Click on any of them to see the various courses in these concentrations.
+Click on any of them to see the various courses in these specializations.
 Not all courses are offered every year, so that in addition to these listed courses, other courses will be offered in future years, which will be relevant to you if you are in the part-time program stretching over more than one year.
 However, this also means that some of the courses that are listed now might not be given in the future.
 This listing of courses and requirements is tentative and subject to change.
-Remember that in addition to the courses in the concentrations, you are permitted to take electives outside your concentration as well.
-The Areas of Concentration include:
+Remember that in addition to the courses in the specializations, you are permitted to take electives outside your specialization as well.
+The Areas of Specialization include:

 - Business Law